tastyware/tastytrade/docs/index.rst

 Tastytrade Python SDK
 =====================

-A simple, reverse-engineered SDK for Tastytrade built on their (now mostly public) API.
+A simple, reverse-engineered, sync/async SDK for Tastytrade built on their (now mostly public) API.
 This will allow you to create trading algorithms for whatever strategies you may have quickly and painlessly in Python.

 .. tip::
    Want to see the SDK in action?
 Check out `tastytrade-cli <https://github.com/tastyware/tastytrade-cli>`_, a CLI for Tastytrade that showcases many of the SDK's features.